datapopalliance/morocco-road-access/Readme.md

 - Map and analyze the **road network** across Morocco.
 - Compute **isochrones** (travel time areas) using OpenRouteService.
 - Overlay **population data** to estimate the share of isolated inhabitants.
-- Quantify the **percentage of isolated territories** (e.g., beyond 60-minute access to the nearest major center).
+- Quantify the **percentage of isolated territories** (e.g., beyond 20 minutes walk to the closest all weather road).

 ---

 ## 🗂️ Project Structure
 P144-morocco-road-access/
-├── Data/ # Input geoparquet, or road network data
+├── Data/ # Input geoparquet Morocco boundaries, or road network data
 ├── output/ # output folder
 ├── Road_Access.ipynb/ # Jupyter notebooks for analysis and map export
 ├── src/ # Python scripts and utilities